simeononsecurity/simeononsecurity.ch/content/articles/networking-basics-what-is-a-switch-router-gateway-subnet-firewall-and-dmz/index.en.md

 Key features and benefits of gateways include:

 - **Protocol translation**: Gateways can convert data packets from one protocol to another, allowing networks with different communication protocols to exchange information.
-- **Network integration**: Gateways enable the seamless integration of networks with different architectures, facilitating communication between them.
+- **Network integration**: Gateways enable the smooth integration of networks with different architectures, facilitating communication between them.
 - **Security enforcement**: Gateways often implement security measures, such as packet filtering or encryption, to ensure secure data transmission between networks.

 ______